ivanAlekseev04/MJT-2022-2023/src/uni/sofia/fmi/mjt/project/README.md

 * CommandValidator:
   > Perform validations on users' commands.
 Check them logically(example: due-date need to be >= date), validate syntax.
 Checks whether task can be changed by certain way, whether user can be added to collaboration etc.
+* StringValidator:
+  > Checks whether String instance is non-empty, non-null and non-blank.